College of Information Sciences and

 Dourish and Wanda

 My primary research interests are at the intersections of Medical Informatics and Computer-Supported Cooperative Work (CSCW).
 I am particularly passionate about how we can improve the delivery of care through the use of collaborative health information technologies (HIT).
 Most of my current research focuses on understanding how we can implement HIT to better support collaboration in clinical settings such as intensive care units, emergency departments and other highly collaborative and information-intensive environments.
 I am also starting to examine how we can improve collaboration amongst individuals to support their health and wellness activities.
 I publish my research in both the Medical Informatics and CSCW communities (for my specific research interests - please go here).
-I primarily utilize qualitative methods in my research projects because I am interested in understanding the details of people's work.
+I primarily utilize qualitative methods in my research projects because I am particularly interested in understanding the details of people's work in order to more effectively integrate HIT into their workflows.
 I have received the American Medical Informatics Association's Diana Forsythe Award in 2002 and 2010.
 My research has been supported by sponsors including the National Science Foundation (NSF), Lockheed Martin Corporation, The Commonwealth Fund, and National Network of Libraries of Medicine Mid-Atlantic Region, and CIHDS.
 Through my research, I hope to provide a better understanding of collaboration and collaborative technologies in healthcare to researchers and practitioners in medical informatics, CSCW, and other fields.